SWOT Analysis Nintendo

-There are many rumours that Nintendo's margin per unit is low and that this may cause them some financial difficulty.
+There are many rumours that Nintendo’s margin per unit is low and that this may cause them some Marketing and Finance difficulty.

 The main opportunity to games manufacturers lies in the opening of many new small and large segments.
 Players are getting older and younger.
 For example, the average age of gamers in the United States is now over 35 years old.
 As already mentioned, the Nintendo Wii gives the business access to many generations of gamers, regardless of class, culture and income.
 The gaming industry now churns far more cash than the movie industry, and this is set to continue.

 Gaming today happens online.
 Did you know that more than 500 million homes will soon have access to broadband Internet?
 That’s 500 million gamers ready to buy Nintendo products, potentially.
 So products, which are Wi-Fi and Internet enabled are going to be popular.
 Nintendo is in this space, and has a competitively positioned offering.